janv83/sabroshi-react-loader/README.md

 # sabroshi-react-loader
 handles request from users to have their SabroshiAvatar displayed, loads and displays their profile image, saves imagedata and avatarlocation to local storage.

+installation:
 ```
 npm install sabroshi-react-loader
 ```

+import:
 ```
 let SabroshiLoader = require('sabroshi-react-loader').default;
 ```

+use where you want the Avatar displayed:
 ```
 <SabroshiLoader width={32} height={32} />
 ```